CurbSafeCharmer/refill/README.md

 For backwards compatibility, the source code of the tool still refers to the tool as "Reflinks".
 This is intentional.

 ## Setting up
 Setting up your reFill instance is fairly simple.
-You will need [Composer](http://getcomposer.org) and [Bower](http://bower.io) to install the dependencies.
+You will need [Composer](http://getcomposer.org) to install the dependencies.
 First, clone this repo with:
 ```sh
 git clone --recursive https://github.com/zhaofengli/refill.git
 ```